-What has Trump said ahead of possible US-Iran talks and what could it mean?
+What has Trump said before possible US-Iran talks and what could it mean?

 In rapid-fire posts, Trump says Iran will give up nuclear material and ‘never close’ the Hormuz Strait.
-But questions remain about the accuracy of his claims
+But questions remain about the accuracy of his claims.

-Washington, DC – United States President Donald Trump has posted a series of rapid-fire messages on the US-Israeli war with Iran, claiming that his government secured major concessions ahead of a possible next round of ceasefire talks.
+Washington, DC – United States President Donald Trump has posted a series of rapid-fire messages on the US-Israeli war with Iran, claiming that his government secured major concessions before a possible next round of ceasefire talks.

 Posted on Truth Social on Friday, Trump’s statements claimed that Iran had agreed to open — and “never close” — the Strait of Hormuz.